Shifting Financial Marketing into Gear

 Remember when we said you should plan your webinar topic one month in advance?
 To support a lead-generation strategy, you’ll need three full weeks to promote your webinar, get sign-ups, and make sure the earliest sign-ups keep your presentation top of mind.
-Most brands will create a landing page where participants can register, and then they’ll use that landing page to promote the presentation elsewhere – such as through their email list, through their social media platforms and/or in paid social media advertisements.
+Most brands will create a landing page where participants can register, and then they’ll use that landing page to promote the presentation elsewhere – such as through their email list, through their social media platforms, and/or in paid social media advertisements.

 Beyond marketing to potential attendees, you’ll also want to continue to remind those who have already signed up for your webinar when it is and what they can expect.
-At minimum, most brands will send an email the day before the webinar as well as the hour before it begins.
+At a minimum, most brands will send an email the day before the webinar as well as the hour before it begins.
 This keeps it top of mind and makes a big difference in attendance!

 Follow up with Attendees

-After your webinar is over, you still have plenty of opportunity to connect with your attendees – and those who missed the webinar!
+After your webinar is over, you still have plenty of opportunities to connect with your attendees – and those who missed the webinar!
 You can send all who signed up a thank you email with a link to the replay, which offers those who couldn’t make it (and those who could) a second chance to interact with your brand.